-Making Vegan Mayo with a Blender
+Making the Vegan Mayo in a Blender

 I made this recipe in a Blendtec blender with a 16 ounce blender jar.
 (This is not a sponsored post.)
 If your blender jar is bigger, double the recipe.